axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakera">I hope I won&rsquo;t.</div>

 <h1>A Real Curnocopia for Health</h1>
- <p>Because the all-sacred-margin was not as high priority as in <span class="_paradigm">FIAT</span> companies, compounds that could only would be used internally or just sit around not being used were now out there in the world.
+ <div>Because the all-sacred-margin was not as high priority as in <span class="_paradigm">FIAT</span> companies, compounds that could only would be used internally or just sit around not being used were now out there in the world.
 A lot of them were made available as Open Source.
-And at least two of them went into the development of drugs by businesses that would have never seen the light of day under the <span class="_paradigm">FIAT</span> regime.</p>
+And at least two of them went into the development of drugs by businesses that would have never seen the light of day under the <span class="_paradigm">FIAT</span> regime.</div>
- <p>Not having to maintain a veil secrecy, took a huge weight off our shoulders.
+ <div>Not having to maintain a veil secrecy, took a huge weight off our shoulders.
 There was no way to prove it, but transparency made everybody more productive.
-And happier.</p>
+And happier.</div>

 <h1>Fear Has Us</h1>
  <div class="_quotespan">I am tired of being afraid, seeing how the FIAT model works has exposed the fears and has made all the difference.</div>
  <div class="_commentary">Well, that may be the beginning, but it is not the end of the hold that fear has on us.
 That became obvious over time as people expressed many of their fears, including toxic colleages&hellip;</div>
- <p></p>
  <div class="_speakerb">How are we going to deal with bullies, underminders, and slackers.
 What about gossip mongers and the over-controlling colleages.
 Are they going to be co-owners, too?</div>
  <div class="_speakera">Well, if they contribute and somebody acknowledges their contribution, then they get <span class="_paradigm">RAD</span>s and they are co-owners.</div>
  <div class="_speakerac">As to the rest of it, how would you deal with these types of folks?</div>